miso-lims/walkthroughs/_includes/libraries-from-samples.md

 1. Check the samples to turn into libraries.
 {% endif %}
 1. Click the _Propagate_ button at the top left of the table.
-1. Note that "Propagate to libraries" is the title of the box.
+1. Note that "Propagate to Library" is the title of the dialog.
 Choose _1_ replicate.
 1. Click _Propagate_.
 1. A table will appear.
 Enter the library information:
   * _Library Name_: Leave blank as this will be filled in automatically after save.